 Not long ago, UAV technology was new to most in the mining industry; an exciting opportunity.
 Today, UAVs offer advantages like accuracy, efficiency, and safety with their ability to survey and provide 3D mapping and modeling of sites.

-Drone technology can be used in several ways.
-Short-term opportunities include pit and dump management, storm damage assessment and control, and general daily plan communication, while long-term advantages include haul road, dump, and pit design, surface stability monitoring, and mapping of steep, inaccessible inclines.
+senseFly offers numerous UAV solutions, both fixed-wing and copter-style, and the technology can be used in several ways.
+Short-term opportunities include pit and dump management, storm damage assessment and control, and general daily plan communication, while long-term advantages includes haul road, dump, and pit design, surface stability monitoring, and mapping of steep, in accessible inclines.
 When a job is complete, all the data the UAV has collected can be used as final proof the project, even the final reclaim portion, was done to spec.

 UAVs cover a lot of ground in a short amount of time, especially compared to traditional surveying, and reach areas that would be inaccessible or dangerous for workers to navigate.
 Set up and planning of flights is also fast, and both imagery and video can be captured by a UAV.

 Today’s equipment professionals are living in a world of data overload.
 While nearly all recognize the value of collecting and analyzing data to run more efficient fleets and make better operational decisions, few have the time to actually execute a data-driven strategy.
 This is where RDO Integrated Controls steps in.